griffithlab/rnaseq_tutorial_wiki/Reference-Genome.md

 #Reference Genome
 Obtain a reference genome from iGenomes.
 In this example analysis we will use the human hg19/NCBI build 37 version of the genome
-In this tutorial we are actually going to perform the analysis using only a single chromosome (chr22) to make it run faster...
+In this tutorial we are actually going to perform the analysis using only a single chromosome (chr22) and the ERCC spike-in to make it run faster...

 Create the necessary working directory

 	cd $RNA_HOME
-	mkdir refs
-	mkdir refs/hg19/
-	mkdir refs/hg19/fasta/
-	mkdir refs/hg19/fasta/22/
+	mkdir -p refs/hg19/fasta/22/
 	cd refs/hg19/fasta/22/

 Make a copy of chr22 fasta from the CourseData directory to your working directory